Wisdom Teeth Removal Cost: What To Expect (February 2025)

 - Wisdom teeth removal can involve additional expenses

-Dental surgeons remove the wisdom teeth of about five million people each year in the U.S. at an average cost of $2,200 per procedure.
+Dental surgeons remove the wisdom teeth of about five million people yearly in the U.S. at an average cost of $2,685 for the basic procedure with non-impacted teeth.
 So it’s not surprising that a top question patients ask of dentists is whether insurance covers wisdom teeth removal costs.

 The answer is that it depends on your dental or health insurance and whether removal is a medical necessity.